 In a word, vomit is there to protect you.

 To review, adults vomit for four main reasons: poison control (the arena postrema), gagging (the vagus nerve), disease (the stomach’s nervous system), and stress (the central nervous system).
 When you think about it, children are more likely to activate each of these vomit pathways than adults.
 Kids are more prone to minor illnesses and stomach bugs.
-They are also notoriously bad at eating their meals slowly, which means that they gag or overeat, they ingest indigestible solids and liquids, and react strongly to stress.
-The central nervous system could easily read every tantrum as “outrageous stress.”
+They are also notoriously bad at eating their meals slowly, which means that they gag or overeat.
+And the central nervous system can easily read a tantrum as “outrageous stress.”

 This does not mean, however, that regular unexplained vomiting in kids should be dismissed.
 In extreme cases, regular vomiting can be a sign of Cyclic Vomiting Syndrome and other underlying health problems.
 Parents should therefore not discount constant vomiting as a hazard of childhood and ask a pediatrician if they have lingering concerns.